What is Bursitis of the Knee?

 4.)
 Corticosteroid Injection- a corticosteroid may be injected into the knee to get rid of inflammation.
 This may be done if typical treatments do not work.

 5.)
 Aspiration- if regular treatments do not work the doctor may use a needle to extract fluid from the infected area.

 6.)
 Surgery- if no other bursitis knee treatment works or the bursitis is chronic and severe, knee bursitis surgery may be done.
-During this surgery the doctor will remove the affected bursa.
-After surgery a patient will be sent to physical therapy for knee bursitis recovery.
+During this surgery, the doctor will remove the affected bursa.
+After surgery, a patient will be sent to physical therapy for knee bursitis recovery.

 Unless you have traumatic knee bursitis a natural treatment method should be tried first.
 Treatment for pes anserine and other knee bursitis is normally to stretch, ice, and to have patience with the healing process.
 A good guideline for recovery naturally is the RICE method, which stands for rest, ice, compression, and elevation.
-For any knee bursitis these steps can be done.
-Elevating the knee and wearing a sleeve can also be beneficial to reducing the swelling of knee bursitis.
+For any knee bursitis, these steps can be done.
+Elevating the knee and wearing a sleeve can also be beneficial in reducing the swelling of knee bursitis.

 There is no quick fix to knee bursitis.
 Patience combined with treatments recommended by a doctor is the best remedy for bursitis of the knee.
 A big bulky brace is not needed with knee bursitis, but a comfortable compression knee brace for bursitis or knee sleeve can help reduce swelling of the affected bursa.